Lindex: Country office

-Lindex has country offices in Sweden, Norway, Finland, the Czech Republic and England.
+Lindex has country offices in Sweden, Norway, Finland, the Czech Republic, The Baltics and England.
 Country offices are responsible for the results and store operations, but also that the Lindex concept is realized in the stores.

 Production

 Lindex does not own any factories, instead they work with independent suppliers and factories around the world.
-Lindex has production offices in the main production markets - China, Hong Kong, Bangladesh, India, Turkey, Myanmar, Sri Lanka and Pakistan.
+Lindex has production offices in the main production markets - China, Hong Kong, Bangladesh, India and Turkey.

 Lindex offers women's wear, kids’ wear, lingerie and cosmetics.

 Women’s wear

-Lindex assortment consist of three core concept: Easy, Sharp and Holly & Whyte.
-Besides these three core concepts, Lindex also has a cosmetic brand (Lindex beauty) and an assortment with maternity wear and a range of accessories.
+Lindex women's wear assortment is definied by Scandinavian design where inclusiveness, fit and comfort are key.
+Lindex also has a cosmetic brand (Lindex beauty) and an assortment with maternity wear and a range of accessories.

+Female Engineering

+Female engineering is a femtech brand by Lindex.
+In their product range one can find period panties, menopause clothes and products for maternity and post-partum.

 Lingerie

 Lindex started as a lingerie store in Alingsås, Sweden.
 The company is the market leader of lingerie in Scandinavia.
-The bra concept is called Bra-volution and consists of 14 different fits for many different needs, body shapes and preferences.
-Each fit is available in several styles with different materials and colours to choose from and the customer can always match her bra with a variety of panties.
-The bra assortment is designed after extensive tests in which women of various ages, bra sizes and preferences tested several fits.
 In addition to the wide assortment Lindex also has the lingerie collections Ella M and So.U and offer socks, hosiery, nightwear and swimwear.

 Kids’ wear

 Lindex is the market leader in kids’ wear in Sweden.
 Lindex works with a wide assortment consisting of tops and bottoms, outerwear, nightwear, underwear, swimwear and various types of accessories.
 The collections are created in three groups: Newborn collection in sizes 44-86, toddlers in sizes 92 -122, and sizes 128-170 for the oldest children.
-Today 100% of the Newborn assortment is made of more sustainable materials.